 After an accident, the most important thing is to seek prompt medical treatment for your injuries.
 However, as you progress in your recovery, you also need to be thinking about how to protect your legal rights.
 Unfortunately, many injury victims do not think about this until it is too late.
 They may not properly document what happened, conduct an investigation into the cause of the accident, or take the steps necessary to pursue a settlement or file a lawsuit.

 Our experience in dealing with personal injury and wrongful death cases has taught us that accidents can happen in many different ways and for many different reasons.
 By handling a wide variety of injury cases, we know how critical it is to conduct an immediate investigation and take certain steps to protect your claim.
 This may include hiring expert investigators, forensic experts, engineers or other professionals necessary to prove your claim.
 Our firm advances these costs for our personal injury clients so they do not have to incur that expense.
 We also help develop and implement a strategy to maximize your recovery so you can focus on what is most important — getting better.

 For more information about personal injury claims in Missouri and Kansas, please download a free copy of my book, Crash Course, from our website.
-You can also contact our firm by calling (816) 203-0143 or by filling out a form on our Contact Us page.
-Contacting us is FREE and confidential and does not make us your lawyer.
-If we cannot help, we will try to refer you to an attorney who can.
+You can also contact our firm by calling (816) 203-0143, by filling out a form on our Contact Us page, or through Chat on our website.
+Contacting us is FREE and confidential.
+Call today.